Mottelz/writers-workshop/Readme.md

 # Writers Workshop

 #### Intro
 A web app built for people to share and critique each other's work.
+This was my first big project and it taught me a ton, including that sometimes you need to abandon a project.

 #### Categories
 - Flash Fiction (0 to 1200 words) tinyfict (1 point sub, 1 point rev)